Anooj16/Anooj16/README.md

 ### Hi there 👋 **Anooj N**

+Welcome to my GitHub profile.
+I'm a self-taught MERN stack developer who is passionate about crafting robust and user-friendly web applications.
+I am actively seeking new opportunities to collaborate on exciting projects and contribute to the tech industry.

+**About Me**

+🚀 Self-taught MERN stack developer
+💡 Enthusiastic about creating high-quality web applications 🌱 Continuously learning and exploring new technologies 🎯 Seeking challenging projects to enhance my skills
+📚 Strong problem-solving and analytical abilities

 <!--
 **Anooj16/Anooj16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.